Lostbelt/drug-screening/README.md

 # drugs-screening

 Implementation of AI-driven method for CNS drug research utilizing adult zebrafish.
-The method is based on the novel tank diving task (NTT) behavioral experiment.
+The method is based on the novel tank test (NTT) behavioral experiment.

 ## Installation